wu-theodore/wu-theodore.github.io/_pages/research.md

 I'm interested in research related to real-world applications of machine learning.
 I'd love to get involved in this some more in the future!
 To more clearly demonstrate the type of application-focused research I'm interested in, here's a list of my past publications.

-{% for post in site.research reversed %}
+{% for post in site.Research reversed %}
   {% include archive-single.html %}
 {% endfor %}